 I don’t know why I even bothered to say my familiar’s name.
-Ever since I had awakened him, releasing him from his magical form as a huge statue of a black cat, he had plagued me with his saucy attitude.
-Nothing was private in my cottage – nothing was secret in my life.
+Ever since I awakened him, releasing him from his magical form as a huge statue of a black cat, he had plagued me with his saucy attitude.
+Nothing was private in my cottage.
+Nothing was secret in my life.
 And my kitchen was most violated of all.

 It was a wonder I still spoke to the guy.
 Actually, truth be told, we’d spent a good part of the past two months not speaking to each other.
 Even our Post-It notes had gotten shorter, more terse:

 “Neko, if you’re going to drink the last of the milk, please leave a note on the fridge so I can buy more.
 Love, Jane.”